 Aside from these absences and until he went alone to New York for good in 1860, Stephen spent most of his life in Pittsburgh.
 He worked at songwriting, renting a piano and second-floor office in downtown Pittsburgh and keeping a thick copybook to write down ideas for song’s lyrics and melodies.

 Foster was a pioneer.
 There was no music business as we know it (sound recording was not invented until 13 years after his death; radio, 66 years), no “performing rights” fees, no way of earning money except through a 5 to10 percent royalty or through the outright purchase of songs by his publishers.
 In today’s music industry he would be worth millions of dollars a year; on January 13, 1864, weakened by a persistent fever, he died at age of 37 with 38 cents in his pocket and a scrap of paper that read, “Dear Friends and Gentle Hearts.”

 Today, more people know the myths about Stephen Foster than the facts.
-In truth, he was not a Southerner, he did not glorify slavery, he was not a carefree spendthrift, and he did not die and alcoholic.
-He was a professional, our first original songwriter, “America’s Troubadour.”
+In truth, he was one of the first American songwriters to earn a living through composition alone, he was “America’s Troubadour.”